 I am going to consider suffering from a Catholic point of view, but I believe more importantly, a momma point of view.
-(Please remember, I am not a theologian, I am a Catholic Christian momma who tried to loves and serve Jesus with my whole self.)
+(Please remember, I am not a theologian, I am a Catholic Christian momma who tries to love and serve Jesus with my whole self.)

 Lent Devotional for Women

 The benefit of staying close by, we pray close by.
-It’s in those intimate moments–near or far–that we forget our discomfort, our needs, and our wants in that moment and we offer everything we have for the suffering soul we are staying close to.
-We do it without complaint, fanfare, regard for our own comfort, and in the hopes of a reward or payback.
-We suffer alongside the suffering out of sheer love.
+It’s in those intimate moments–near or far–that we forget our discomfort, our needs, and our wants and we offer everything we have for the suffering soul we are staying close to.
+We do it without complaint (sometimes?
+Hopefully?), fanfare, regard for our own comfort, and in no hopes of a reward or payback.

 And sometimes, we offer our own suffering to Jesus.
 We unite our sufferings to His.
 He doesn’t need it, He doesn’t ask for it, and it does nothing for Him.
-But this a chance for us to come alongside Him, out of complete and total love, to be in a spiritual sense, near Him when He suffered His final agony here on earth.
+But this a chance for us to come alongside Him, out of complete and total love, to be in a spiritual sense, near Him when He suffered His final agony as the God-Man here on earth.

-I was not at the foot of the cross when He was going through His final agony.
+I was not at the foot of the cross when Jesus was going through His final agony.
 I could not physically stay near to offer myself and any discomfort I experienced to Him in that moment.
 But God is eternal and time is irrelevant.

 I have tried to explain this to the best of my understanding.
 I am not a theologian, just a simple momma.
 And as with all things God, there is and always will be a sense of mystery, parts that will only make sense in the spiritual realm no matter how hard we try to explain or understand them here and now.

 You are now in essence, staying close to our Lord in His Passion without any regard for yourself.
-You have given up the desire to complain because rather than focusing on your own suffering you turning all that attention to staying near our Lord in His.
+You have given up the desire to complain and seek consolation because rather than focusing on your own suffering you turning all that attention to staying near our Lord in His.